Dallihunter/Phishing-Website-Detection-by-Machine-Learning/README.md

 ## Limitations

-- **Short, path-less URLs may be misclassified.** The model was observed to sometimes flag simple, legitimate URLs (e.g. bare domains with short paths, especially with uncommon TLDs like `.ai` or `.ir`) as phishing.
-This appears to stem from a structural bias in the training data, where phishing samples are often collected as bare landing-page URLs, while legitimate samples tend to include longer paths.
-This is a known limitation, not a code bug.
+- **Short bare-domain bias**: URLs with very short hostnames (~8-15 chars) and minimal/no path (e.g. `https://example.com`) can still be misclassified as phishing with moderate-to-high confidence.
+Root cause: the training data has too few short, legitimate bare-domain examples relative to phishing samples in that same size range, so the Random Forest's decision boundary is unstable there.
+This is a training-data composition issue, not a feature-formula bug — two related feature bugs (`num_dots` and `num_subdomains` both over-counting `www.` as a phishing-relevant signal) were identified and fixed, which resolved most — but not all — of the false positives in this category.
 - The whitelist covers only 20 well-known domains.
 Legitimate sites not on the whitelist may occasionally be flagged as phishing.
 - The model is trained on URL structure only — it does not fetch or analyze page content.
 - Highly obfuscated or newly registered phishing domains may evade detection.